Lubomir Martin Ondrasek

 Úvahy verejného teológa o viere, spoločnosti a politike: Zbierka textov z rokov 2017 – 2020 [Reflections of a Public Theologian on Faith, Society, and Politics: A Collection of Texts from 2017 to 2020], 2021

-Ján Juran, Director of the Department of Religious Affairs at the Ministry of Culture of the Slovak Republic in the Afterword:
+Ján Juran, Director of the Department of Religious Affairs at the Ministry of Culture of the Slovak Republic in his Afterword:

 Ľubomír Martin Ondrášek entered the wider Slovak public consciousness as an erudite author of brilliant articles, commentaries, and reflections in the mainstream Slovak media.
 He is also known in academic and ecclesiastical circles as a pioneer of public theology, unifying issues in religion, ethics, and public life.
 The Department of Religious Affairs has always valued his independent attitude and opinions, which were not always in line with the Ministry of Culture but always represented a valuable contribution to the work of the state administration and enriched the public debate.
 His engaged approach has become a practical example of meaningful cooperation between the government and academic institutions.